SGS Call For Presentations

 Simple On-Line Submission

 Please be sure to read through the Call for Abstracts Instructions before beginning.
 This document includes important instructions and guidelines to ensure you have all the information you need to submit your proposal.
-Begin your submission at https://sgs2024.exordo.com/.
+Begin your submission at https://sgs2026.exordo.com/.

 Conference Domains

-Domain 6: Advocacy For Or By Older Adults - Organizations play an important role in uncovering evidence, developing policy agendas and advocating for and with older adults.
+Domain 5: Advocacy for or by Older Adults - Organizations play an important role in uncovering evidence, developing policy agendas and advocating for and with older adults.
 Local, state, national and international entities/units also impact advocacy.
-Submissions that discuss policy and advocacy agendas, financial planning, elder law and/or end-of-life planning, state aging plans, or grassroots efforts are encouraged.
+Submissions that discuss policy and advocacy agendas, financial planning, elder law and/or end-of-life planning, elder abuse, neglect, and exploitation, state aging plans, funding for aging programs, and/or grassroots efforts are encouraged.

 Please send a CV or resume for all presenting authors to Amanda James at admin@southerngerontologicalsociety.org.
 These will be used for continuing education application purposes.
 Your submission will not be considered complete until all CVs or resumes are received.